wavefrontHQ/docs/pages/doc/proxies_histograms.md

 <td>persistAccumulator</td>
 <td>Whether to persist accumulation state.
 We suggest keeping this setting enabled unless you are not using hour and day level aggregation and consider losing up to 1 minute worth of data during proxy restarts acceptable.
 Default: true.
 </td>
-<td>Boolean. {% include warning.html content="If set to false, unprocessed metrics are lost on proxy shutdown." %}
+<td>. {% include warning.html content="If set to false, unprocessed metrics are lost on proxy shutdown." %}
 </td>
 </tr>
 <tr>